10 Evaluation Essay examples

 The primary objective of this type of essay is to offer objective criticism of diverse subjects and draw conclusions about them.
 An evaluation essay aims to provide convincing evidence that justifies your opinion on a subject.
 Certain key elements are essential when you're writing an evaluation essay, including:

 The evaluation essay centers around a specific subject.
-This could be a movie, book, restaurant, or academic program.
+This could be a movie, a book, a restaurant, or an academic program.
 The subject must be clearly defined and relevant to the chosen criteria for evaluation.

 Establishing Criteria: